hint/minidetector/readme.markdown

 It also includes a pretty extensive list of user agents to test against.

-If sessions are enabled subsequent requests obtain mobile attributes from the session without parsing the requestor's meta data.
+If sessions are enabled subsequent requests obtain mobile attributes from the session without parsing the requestor's meta data, unless `MINIDETECTOR_USE_SESSIONS` is set to `False` in `settings.py`.

 Optionally "mobile" requestors can be redirected to a mobile domain.
 If they come back to the non-mobile domain the presence of session data keeps them from be automatically redirected back to the mobile domain.